Vpet95/wtf-slack/README.md

 Copy the Forwarding address, which will look like `https://<random-id-here>.ngrok-free.app`

-Note: this address will change every time you restart ngrok.
+Note: this address will change every time you restart ngrok, and you'll need to keep updating your slash command's destination url in slack.
 You can get one static domain with a free account in the "Domains" tab - if you choose to do that, remember to set your port to 8000 (ngrok's instructions default to 80).

 ## redis